Year 5 2020 - 2021

 If children would like to bring in Christmas cards to hand out, the deadline is Friday 11th of december to post them in our class box.
 They will then be 'quarantined' until the following week and given out!

 Please see 'News Items'for weekly updates posted every Friday.

-This week's book of the week is - 'Thomasina' by Paul Gallico (recommended by Scarlet).
+This week's book of the week is - 'Charlie and the Chocolate Factory' by Roald Dahl (recommended by Ollie).